It’s time to celebrate another load of creators in the Japan space, something I absolutely love doing!

 In todays list, we discuss the 14 most binge-worthy YouTube channels based in Japan.

 By the way, a couple of these are almost secrets I like to keep for myself.
 I’m not sure that’s possible with YouTube, but I like to think it’s a little corner of the platform that only a select few know about!

 Subscribers: 2.56M (As of February 2022)

 Who should watch it: People crazy for Japanese culture… Or British humour!

 Chris Broad, the man behind ‘Abroad In Japan’ has to be one of my all-time favourite YouTubers.

 His humor is perfectly British, often sarcastic, and always hilarious.
 Plus nowadays I’m fairly sure that some of his videos have a bigger budget than J-Dramas do!

 What started out as just a way to document his experience on the J.E.T program has now become one of the top (top, in my opinion) Youtube channels in Japan.

 If you’re planning on visiting Japan, the chances are high that you’ll come across one of his videos before your trip.
-And to be honest even though his channel is necessarily a travel guide to Japan, a lot of the content is extremely informative and a very easy route in to understanding Japan and it’s culture.
+And to be honest, even though his channel is necessarily a travel guide to Japan, a lot of the content is extremely informative and a very easy route to understanding Japan and its culture.

 As you can see, a lot of the videos above are easy to watch and will likely appeal to a wide demographic of people.